Mobile Live Streaming: Tips and Trends for Success

 Following Steps For A Successful Live Stream

-If you are using the front “selfie” camera of your smartphone to take selfies, be sure to hold it at arm’s length to avoid pixelation and create more flattering portraits of yourself.
-In addition, charge or use a portable power bank regularly so your streaming time can be extended.
+If you are using the front “selfie” camera of your smartphone, hold it at arm’s length to avoid pixelation and create a more flattering angle.
+And charge your phone or use a portable power bank so your streaming time isn’t cut short.

 Latest Trends & Statistics of Mobile Live Streaming